inhumatesystems/rti-client/dotnet/README.md

 This is the C#/.NET client for the Inhumate RTI (RunTime Infrastructure), part of the [Inhumate Suite](https://inhumatesystems.com/products/suite/).

+See the Inhumate Suite [documentation](https://docs.inhumatesystems.com/) for more in-depth topics and an overview of the software suite.

+Note: If you're planning on integrating the Unity game engine with the RTI, there's [a package](https://docs.inhumatesystems.com/integrations/unity/) specifically for that.

 ## Installing

 ### Using the dotnet CLI